saadpasta/developerFolio/README.md

 ## Github Setup For Open Source Projects

-Generate a Github personal access token using these [Instructions](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) `Make sure you don't select any scope just generate a simple token`
+Generate a Github personal access token following these [instructions](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) (make sure you don't select any scope just generate a simple token).

 1. Create a file called .env in the root directory of your project, check the base file

 Note: Instead of creating a .env file, you can just run this command "cp env.example .env" inside the root directory

 ```bash
 - DeveloperFolio